SuperOfficeDocs/superoffice-docs/user-guide/en/request/priority/escalation-levels.md

 # Escalation levels

-For each priority you can define one or more escalation levels, so that the system forwards the enquiry further through the organisation if it has not been read or handled within a specified time.
+For each priority you can define one or more escalation levels, so that the system forwards the enquiry further through the organization if it has not been read or handled within a specified time.

 [!include[Restricted access](../../includes/note-insufficient-rights.md)]